levinericzimmermann/pyquenzer/README.md

 concert_pitch = 260
 ```

 Define the path of the scale that you want to use.
 The scale has to be written in the popular [scl format](http://huygens-fokker.org/scala/scl_format.html).
-In [example/scales](https://github.com/uummoo/pyquenzer/tree/master/example/scales) you can already find some scl files.
+In [example/scales](https://github.com/uummoo/pyquenzer/tree/master/example/scales) you can find some scl files.
 They are taken from [the scl files archive](www.huygens-fokker.org/docs/scales.zip) of the [Huygens-Fokker instituion](http://huygens-fokker.org/).

 ```python
 scale = "scales/example-gamelan.scl"